Disclaimer: For those of you don't know, I do not own anything originally from Fable or Fable 2, or Fable 3 either.

 If you are reading this, you have usurped my home.
 Well done.
 May suppurating pustules plague every delicate part of your anatomy.
 Be you stranger or acquaintance, friend or foe, you can enjoy the anecdotal tales I have recorded upon magical paper and left scattered in objects around the house.
 Until I return to kill you and take back what is rightfully mine.

 Grinning inspite of herself, Sparrow folded the letter and tucked it back in its envelope.
 Typical Reaver.
 Well, if he ever did return, he would be in for the shock of a lifetime.
 Instead of finding his town in the hands of some mortal whom he could easily do away with, he would find her, and she wasn't going anywhere.

 But for now... well, for now, there was much to be done.
 Bloodstone was hers, and by Avo and the Light, she would see it prosper.

-Sparrow stood at her elegant stone balcony, her hair being tossed around on the clean sea breeze as she looked on with pride as the sun reflected off the russet-tiled roofs of her town.
-Bloodstone had truly become a place she could call home.
+One sunny morning, Sparrow stood at her elegant stone balcony, her hair tossed around on the clean sea breeze as she looked on with pride.
+The sun reflected off the russet-tiled roofs of her town.
+Bloodstone had become a place she could call home.
 It was far away from all the memories and ghosts of her past.
-There was nothing here to haunt her, and for the first time, she felt as though she had truly accomplished something beyond her own selfish need for revenge.
-Smiling to herself in satisfaction, she returned to her manor, which she had remodeled in her efforts to remove all traces of Reaver's influence, and opened to wardrobe to prepare for a new day.
+There was nothing here to haunt her.
+For the first time, she felt as though she had truly accomplished something beyond her own selfish need for revenge.
+Smiling to herself in satisfaction, she returned to her manor, which she had remodeled in her efforts to remove all traces of Reaver's influence, and she entered her elegant bathroom to prepare for a new day.

 Thirty minutes later she walked down the stairs to her parlor, opening the front door where her naval Commander stood in full uniform, saluting smartly with just a hint of a smile about his weathered lips.